 The state received a compliance audit from an OJJDP representative during the week of July 16, 2018.
-The state received the results of the audit on April 10, 2016 which indicated three (3) findings and two (2) recommendations.
-A corrective action plan was submitted to OJJDP on May 8, 2019.
+The state is currently pending the written results of that audit.

 This committee will begin to review the changes regarding the JJPDA Re-Authorization from December 13, 2018 and identify a plan to move forward.